Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `Before:date`

 The field being validated must be before the given date.
 All dates will be passed into the `strtotime` PHP function.
 This rule like the [After](#after) rule allows you to use another fields value as the date, for example: 'Before:start_date'.
 Be careful when validating dates, make sure you are using the correct date formats.

+#### BeforeOrEqual
+---

+`BeforeOrEqual:date`

+The field being validated must be a date before or equal to the given date.
+All dates will be passed into the `strtotime` PHP function.
+This rule like the [After](#after) rule allows you to use another fields value as the date, for example: BeforeOrEqual:start_date'.
+Be careful when validating dates, make sure you are using the correct date formats.

 #### DateFormat
 ---